How to Survive a Summer Power Outage

 Beware of dehydration and heat-related illnesses

 On of the most serious concerns that sets apart a summer power outage from that of other times of the year is the heat.
-When you don’t have so much as a fan to move the air around, heat-related illnesses and dehydration are strong possibilities.
+When you don’t have so much as a fan to move the air around, heat-related illnesses and serious levels of dehydration are strong possibilities.
 From my book, The Prepper’s Water Survival Guide, here’s an excerpt from the chapter on dehydration:

 Dehydration is the state that occurs when you use or lose more fluid than you take in, and your body doesn’t have enough water and other fluids to carry out its normal functions.
 Your electrolytes are out of balance., which can lead to increasingly serious problems.